 After you build the expression, the Expression Field will appear in the Fields section with other added fields from the Object.

 When you've saved the query, its preview will appear in the corresponding section.
-The built expression will be displayed there as well.
+The built expression will be displayed there too.

 Before placing the expression in the document, you can evaluate it in Playground: